DANIEL MORGAN GRADUATE SCHOOL RESEARCH LIBRARY

 DMGS Library is open during regular fall, spring and summer semester schedule.
-While the building is on this schedule it will open weekdays Monday through Friday at 9am and close at 10pm on weekdays.
-Weekend hours of operations run from 11am to 7pm during regular fall and spring semester schedules.
+While the Library is on this schedule, it will open weekdays Monday through Friday at 9AM and close at 10PM on weekdays.
+Weekend hours of operations run from 11AM to 7PM during regular fall, spring and summer semester schedules.
 This schedule may be interrupted for holidays, breaks, and unscheduled closures for weather.

 The Library is reserved for DMGS students, staff, faculty and members of the DMGS Community.
 Guests are welcome to check-in at the Circulation Desk.
 For security reasons, all visitors will be asked to present their IDs upon entering the Library, so that they may borrow a visitor’s badge.